gabrieljoelc/herocker/PITCHME.md

-# Steps to deploy a Dockerized Rail app to Heroku
+# Deploying a Docker Rails image to Heroku
 ---
 ## Prerequisites
 1. Install Docker